EndeavoringOrb/EndeavoringOrb.github.io/_pages/SCAI.md

 Sensing Health
 -----
-SCAI senses damage using another neural network.
+SCAi senses damage using another neural network.
 Health is always displayed in the bottom left corner of the screen.
 The neural network looks at one number at a time to classify them, and I run the neural network on each of the spots where health numbers could occur.
 It then concatenates the numbers together to get the actual health.
 The health image that is captured looks like this.
 ![An image showing what the health looks like.](https://github.com/EndeavoringOrb/EndeavoringOrb.github.io/blob/main/files/health_full.png?raw=true)
 It is split up into 3 sections, then each of those sections are processed independently.